aerospike-community/aerospike-pegasus/README.md

 - 📈 Scale clusters up or down
 - 🛠 Simulate failures by killing nodes

+# Pegasus and Perseus
+Pegasus and Perseus are legendary figures from Greek mythology.
+Pegasus, the winged horse born from the blood of Medusa, symbolises speed, freedom, and divine inspiration.
+Perseus, a heroic demigod and the slayer of Medusa, is renowned for his bravery, precision, and strategy.
+Their stories are intertwined—Perseus rode Pegasus after defeating Medusa, using the winged steed to complete his heroic quests.
+Together, they represent a powerful union of bold action and agile movement.

+In the Aerospike ecosystem, Perseus is a high-performance benchmarking tool designed to test and validate Aerospike clusters under various workloads.
+Pegasus, on the other hand, is a wrapper and orchestration layer that automates the deployment of test environments and runs Perseus at scale.
+Pegasus makes it easy to spin up full test clusters, configure monitoring, run realistic workloads, and tear down the environment when finished.
+Much like their mythical counterparts, Aerospike-Perseus and Aerospike-Pegasus work in tandem—Perseus delivers the precision and intensity of benchmarking, while Pegasus provides the speed and flexibility to take flight across environments.

 ## 📦 Prerequisites
 Before using Pegasus, make sure the following tools and configurations are set up: